-Approximately 90 percent of California peaches, plums, and nectarines are grown in Fresno, Tulare, and Kern counties, in the heart of California’s Central Valley.
-That’s why a logical first choice for our peach experience was a journey down the Fresno County Fruit Trail with friends from the California Farm Water Coalition.
-We visited two stone fruit farms: Friesen Family Farms of Kingsburg, CA, which has its own packing facility; and Hudson Farms of Sanger, CA, which sends its fruit to a packing company.
+Approximately 90 percent of California peaches, plums, and nectarines grow in Fresno, Tulare, and Kern counties, in the heart of California’s Central Valley.
+That’s why a logical first choice for our peach picking lesson was a journey down the Fresno County Fruit Trail with friends from the California Farm Water Coalition.
+We visited two stone fruit farms.
+Friesen Family Farms of Kingsburg, CA, has its own packing facility.
+Hudson Farms of Sanger, CA, sends its fruit to a packing company.

-At Friesen Family Farms, the fruit picking (all stone fruits) is all done by hand on a ladder in 100-plus degree heat and humidity, so it is a grueling operation.
+At Friesen Family Farms, workers pick the fruit (all stone fruits) by hand on a ladder in grueling 100-plus degree heat and humidity.
 The packing warehouse is inside an open-air building, so there’s reprieve from the blazing sun, but still, it makes for very hot work in the middle of the summer.

-After the fruit is picked in the orchard, it goes straight to the packing warehouse so it can be packed on the same day it is picked.
-When it arrives in the warehouse, it goes through a washing/waxing machine where each piece of fruit gets a thin, protective coat of wax (all of the fruits except apricots get “waxed”).
-A group of workers then grades for quality: A #1 grade fruit (top quality) keeps going down the assembly line; a #2 grade fruit (slightly bruised or otherwise imperfect) gets set aside for sales at the farm stand out front; all other rejected pieces of fruit slide down a chute into a waiting truck.
-The truck then dumps the fruit all along the trails; the fruit decomposes and the pits help with dust control.
+After orchard workers pick the fruit, it goes straight to the packing warehouse.
+(Packing needs to take place on the same day as picking).
+When it arrives in the warehouse, it goes through a washing/waxing machine where each piece of fruit gets a thin, protective coat of wax.
+(All of the fruits except apricots get “waxed.”)
+A group of workers then grades for quality.
+A #1 grade fruit (top quality) keeps going down the assembly line; a #2 grade fruit (slightly bruised or otherwise imperfect) goes to the the farm stand.
+All other rejected pieces of fruit slide down a chute into a waiting truck.
+The truck then dumps the fruit all along the trails.
+As the fruit decomposes, the pits help with dust control.

 The top-quality fruit then falls into a cup on the sizer.
 The sizer automatically weighs each piece of fruit.
-Then they are sorted by weight and then dropped off into the appropriate bin.
-At the bottom of the chute, a computer screen tells the packing worker which size of fruit and which variety is coming up.
+Then the machine sorts them by weight and drops them off into the appropriate bin.
+At the bottom of the chute, a computer screen tells the packing worker which size of fruit and which variety is next.
 He or she can then pack the fruit in the appropriate box.
-The fruit is packed in boxes ranging from 5 to 25 pounds, and the workers pack as many as 5,000 to 7,000 boxes per day at the peak of the summer season (with an average of 2,000 to 4,000 per day).
+The fruit boxes range from 5 to 25 pounds, and the workers pack as many as 5,000 to 7,000 boxes per day at the peak of the summer season (with an average of 2,000 to 4,000 per day).

-If you’re preparing to buy and eat fresh peaches this summer, chances are you’ll see some Friesen Family Farms peaches.
-These peaches are sold to grocery stores all over the U.S. and major chains like Costco and Wal-Mart.
+If you want to buy and eat fresh peaches this summer, chances are you’ll see some Friesen Family Farms peaches.
+These peaches go to grocery stores all over the U.S. and major chains like Costco and Wal-Mart.
 Want to know for sure that it came from Friesen?
-If you are able to look at the box, it will be labeled “CA 1945.”
+If you are able to look at the box, it will read “CA 1945.”

-Over at Hudson Family Farms, we saw even more varieties of peaches including a pale yellow heirloom variety known as a “water peach.”
-These peaches are meant to be eaten right away – they don’t stand up to the rigors of packing and transport – and if you taste them you’ll see why.
+Over at Hudson Family Farms, we saw more varieties of peaches including a pale yellow heirloom variety known as a “water peach.”
+You need to eat these peaches right away – they don’t stand up to the rigors of packing and transport.
+If you taste them you’ll see why.
 Proprietor Liz Hudson tells us her family used to call them “sink peaches” – as in, you have to eat them over the sink to catch all of the juicy drips.

-The peaches grown at the 180-acre Hudson Farms (other than the delicate water peaches) are picked and sent to Wawona Packing Company.
-These peaches are then frozen and then sold for products such as peach ice cream, Jamba Juice, and frozen peach pies like Mrs. Smith’s and Marie Callender’s.
-(Hudson Farms’ nectarines and plums are sold fresh.)
+The peaches grown at the 180-acre Hudson Farms (other than the delicate water peaches) travel to the Wawona Packing Company.
+The company then freezes these peaches.
+The frozen peaches go into products such as peach ice cream, Jamba Juice, and frozen peach pies like Mrs. Smith’s and Marie Callender’s.
+(Hudson Farms sells its nectarines and plums fresh.)
 So if you’ve had a peach-flavored Jamba Juice or a Marie Callender’s pie, chances are you’ve enjoyed a Hudson Farms peach.

-Want to know one of the best ways to eat a summer peach?
+After all of that peach picking, what’s the best way to eat a summer peach?
 Bake it into an old-fashioned cobbler.
 Liz Hudson served us some delicious fresh-baked cobbler, and she graciously shared the recipe with us:

 Hudson Farms Peach Cobbler